How long does it take to get a credit card?

 What to do after getting your credit card

-Once you get your card in the mail, you’ll need to activate it, which you can usually do through the card issuer’s website or mobile app or by calling.
+Once you get it in the mail, you can typically activate your card through the card issuer’s website or mobile app or by calling.
+Many card issuers provide specific activation instructions with the physical card.

 What to do if your application is denied